-Grandma doesn’t sell croissants but she does make a mean cupcake, so this logo will be perfect for her.
+Grandma doesn’t sell croissants but she does make a mean cupcake, so this almost unique logo will be perfect for her.

 Canva templates are a cool option for those days when you sit at your computer and think, “I seriously have no idea where to even start.”
-You don’t have to love the template, but if nothing else, it gives you something to work with as opposed to needing to start from scratch, which can be so incredibly difficult and time-consuming.
+You don’t have to love the template, but if nothing else, it gives you something to work with as instead of needing to start from scratch, which can be so incredibly difficult and time-consuming.

 Let’s go back to a blank canvas and play around more with logos.
 I’m going to stick with a perfect square canvas.
-On the Canva homepage, I’m going to click Create Design and then the first option, which is Custom Dimensions.
+On the Canva homepage, I’m going to click Create Design in the Canva logo maker and then the first option, Custom Dimensions.